 COM 3550 History of Media (Offered Spring)

-A survey of the development of media in human communications including newspapers, film, radio, television and the web.
+A survey of the development of media in human communications including newspapers, film and radio.
 Consideration of technological, industrial, and audience dimensions.
 Attention to the further development of media research and analysis skills.

 COM 3600 Understanding Television (Offered Fall)